 A concept model consists of a network of concepts with a simple essential structure.
 That structure is the definition of classes, relations between them and their characteristics.
-Classes represent the “things” in our world – including physical things like trees or people and “made up” things like agreements.
+Classes represent abstractions of “things” in our world – including physical things like trees or people and “made up” things like agreements.